 Here is a list of some of those truths in no particular order…accept them now and act accordingly or have them imposed on you later.

 - Industrial Extinction — We are no longer an industrial society… For many years the United States built (made) things…now it is cheaper and more efficient to have them built elsewhere and shipped to their final destinations.
 We now have an information/knowledge based economy…and the two are very different.

 - Job Export — The change in our economy has been going on for years…it was just stealthy.
 It started with low paying jobs being shipped overseas, but now “knowledge” work is being shipped off-shore as well.
 Most recently, the shift was masked by a bubble real estate market that kept enormous numbers of people employed, well-compensated and feeling wealthy

 - The 80/20 Rule — The jobs “ain’t comin’ back”…When you find a better, cheaper and readily available product do you stick with or return to the original?
 Better put, when was the last time you AOLed or Yahooed something?
-But we bet you have Googled something in the last 24 hours.
-We are all finding that we can do more with less.
-And companies are also finding that the is more than just a theory.
+But I bet you’ve Googled something in the last 24 hours.
+We’re all finding that we can do more with less.
+And companies are also finding that that is more than just a theory.